-On Windows 8 and 10, Microsoft finally offers a built-in way to mount ISO disc image files.
+On Windows 8, 10, and 11, Microsoft finally offers a built-in way to mount ISO disc image files.
 If you’re using Windows 7, you’ll need a third-party tool to mount an ISO disk image file.
-If, for any reason, the editing option is missing on Windows 8.1 or Windows 10, you can enable the same.
+If for any reason, the mount option is missing on Windows 8.1 or Windows 10, you can enable the same.

 Mounting an ISO Image in Windows 8/8.1, 10, and 11

 On Windows 8, 8.1, 10, and 11, Windows has the built-in ability to mount both ISO disk images and VHD virtual HDD image files.

 Double-click on an ISO file to mount it, or right-click on an ISO file and select the

 After mounting the ISO image file, you will notice an extra CD-ROM on your computer where you can access your ISO file’s contents.